 Note: The same approach should be taken when working with a split bearing that will be interference fitted with no keys.
 It is important to maintain the circumference after splitting.
 The easiest approach is to fully machine the bearing as a tube and then split it.
 Use the Thordon Bearing Sizing Calculation Program to calculate the bearing dimensions as if it were not split.
-Then add to the 0.D. and I.D. the circumferential effect of the thickness of the splitting cuts - total thickness of cuts/ $\pi$ .
+Then add to the O.D. and I.D. the circumferential effect of the thickness of the splitting cuts - total thickness of cuts/ π .

-m) HIGH PRESSURE BEARINGS
+k) HIGH PRESSURE BEARINGS

 Thordon has two grades for high pressure bearing applications.
-The first is ThorPlas®, a new homogeneous non elastomeric material.
-Details on ThorPlas® are provided in a separate manual.
+The first is ThorPlas, a homogeneous nonelastomeric material.
+Details on ThorPlas are provided in a separate manual.
 The other grade for high pressure bearing applications is Thordon HPSXL TRAXL, which is specified in many industrial and marine applications.
 HPSXL TRAXL bearings are ideally suited to applications where the loads are high and conventional lubrication is not used.